mkarpouza/insurance-expenditure-analysis/README.md

 ## Tools

-- Excel (initial data preparation)
+- Excel for initial data preparation and dataset storage
-- SQL (data exploration and aggregation)
+- SQL for data exploration and aggregation
 - Python (pandas, matplotlib) for data analysis and visualization

 ## Key Insights